 Restaurant, Quick Service.
-A food service establishment devoted to the preparation and offering of food and beverage for sale to the public for consumption via a counter or drive-through on or off the premises generally in disposable containers, and which offers standardized menus, ingredients, food preparation, décor, uniforms, architecture, or similar standardized features.
+A food service establishment devoted to the preparation and offering of food and beverage for sale to the public for consumption via a

+Disclaimer: This Zoning Resolution will go into effect March 5, 2026. counter or drive-through on or off the premises generally in disposable containers, and which offers standardized menus, ingredients, food preparation, décor, uniforms, architecture, or similar standardized features.